leeyoshinari/WinHub/README.md

 9.Page, the url is `http://IP:Port/Windows` (the IP and port are the IP and port set in Nginx. `Windows` is the name of the front-end configuration in step 8)
 ![](https://github.com/leeyoshinari/WinHub/blob/main/web/img/pictures/login.jpg)
 ![](https://github.com/leeyoshinari/WinHub/blob/main/web/img/pictures/home.jpg)

-10.If you want to import existing files on the current server into the system, you can access the background api interface page and find the `file/import` interface.
-The request parameters are the absolute path of the folder to be imported and the Id of the target catalog.

-11.If you need to configure multiple languages, [Please click me](https://github.com/leeyoshinari/WinHub/blob/main/web/detail.md).

-12.If you want to know more, [Please click me](https://github.com/leeyoshinari/WinHub/blob/main/web/detail.md).

 ## Configuration